MatchCake/MatchCake/sphinx/source/index.rst

 ..
-NeuroTorch documentation master file, created by sphinx-quickstart on Thu Sep  1 13:05:39 2022.
+MSim documentation master file, created by sphinx-quickstart on Thu Sep  1 13:05:39 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.